Below, you'll find our FAQ, where we answer common questions and provide important information.

 Do I have to pay the semester fee?
 What does it consist of?
 When do I have to pay it?

-Yes, all exchange students, including ERASMUS students, have to pay the mandatory semester fee.
-The semester fee is a social fee, not a study tuition fee.
-It consists of the semester ticket (for the use of the public transport in our federal state North-Rhine Westphalia), the member fee for the student union AKAFÖ as well as the student committee ASTA.
+All exchange students, including ERASMUS students, must pay the required semester fee.
+This is not a tuition fee but a social fee.
+It covers the semester ticket for public transport in North Rhine-Westphalia, a fee for the student union (AKAFÖ), and a fee for the student committee (ASTA).

-In case you arrived to Germany after the official start of the semester, you can request a partial reimbursement of the semester fee.
-You can find more information on the ASTA webpage
+If you arrive in Germany after the semester has started, you can request a partial refund of the semester fee.
+More information about this is available on the ASTA website.

 How much does it cost to study in Germany?